ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 And that's just the tip of the iceberg!
 Be sure to check out some of their many storyboards on other maps!

-Do you know any mapper or storyboarder who is rather unknown and makes awesome content?
+Do you happen to know any mapper or storyboarder who is rather unknown and makes awesome content?
 Then make sure to let us know!
 Submit them through [this form](https://forms.gle/kM5SW33xp1HttS7D8) today!

 ## <a id="mapping-contests"></a>Mapping Contests